genevaers/User-Documentation/docs/Reference/GVBMR88_Parameter_File_Syntax.md

 ### SORT_EXTRACT_FILE

-You can avoid invoking the SORT utility if the extract files are already sorted.
+If the extract files are already sorted, set to N the SORT utility is not invoked.
 SORT_EXTRACT_FILE = N will read the extract file from DD name MR88HXE.
 SORT_EXTRACT_FILE = Y will invoke the SORT utility, and the extract file DD name must be SORTIN, and SYSIN must point to the generated sort control file.